utr1903/opentelemetry-kubernetes-demo/README.md

 - [Azure](./infra/cluster/azure/)
 - [GCP](./infra/cluster/gcp/) (to be implemented)

-## Application deployment
+## Applications

-Every application that is used in this repo is deployed by Helm charts via Github workflows.
+Every application that is used in this repo is built and deployed by Helm charts via Github workflows.
 In order to accomplish full automation, dedicated naming conventions and folder structures are used:

 ```
 apps/